lemoniris/what-im-doing-rn/README.md

 going out to see the fireworks ... is it going to rain, is that going to ruin my hair and makeup, do i need an umbrella -- everything is just so complicated

+im out to dinner with my parents in philly and i just am so glad it never worked out here for me, i could never move back ever

 -->